 Michael and his team also questioned why the police had based their allegations on his lack of emotions during the investigation.
 They argued that it is normal for a child that age to respond silently to trauma and that a voice stress test is not admissible in court.
 Besides, Michael named a few possible suspects he believed were responsible for his mother’s murder in the petition.

 After years of struggle, Michael was eventually granted parole in February 2022 and was discharged from Jefferson State Correctional Center in April of the same year.
 He now hopes to return to his regular life and get his conviction overturned, as the court still states him to be his mother’s killer despite being a free man.
 Per reports, he currently resides in St. Louis, Missouri, surrounded by his loved ones, who support him in his continuing endeavor to find his mother’s killers.
-As of 2022, Rita’s murder investigation has been reopened by the police.
+Rita’s murder investigation has since been reopened by the police.